3li-7assan-Dev1712/Farfish/README.md

 As mentioned before it's a social media app, users use the app to communicate and chat with one another in real time with high security functionality.</br>
-the user have the option of updating and changing their information in the user profile destinations, other users can also see their profile.
+the user have the option of updating and changing their information in the user profile destinations, other users can also see their profile. </br>
+<h2>Real time chat</h2>
+users enjoy real time chat felling with all the functionality like seeing the user is writing and read the brand new message all in real time.
 </br></br>
 Note: This is just a temporary Readme and will be rewritten again after the app enroll the release and stable state :)